 As we mentioned earlier, bonding between Arthur and his horse is a real thing that makes a tangible difference in gameplay.
 The only way you’re going to achieve that extra-special bond is by riding your horse, and the same horse, consistently.
 As the bond between you and your horse grows, your horse’s health and stamina increase.

-- Saddles: You can purchase better saddles to increase your horse’s stamina core and increase the rate of stamina core regeneration.
-Saddles can also help slow health core drainage.
-Choose the “Improved” option when purchasing saddles for the best stat boosts.
+- Saddles: You can buy improved saddles to bolster your horse’s stamina core and its stamina core regeneration rate.
+Saddles can also delay health core drainage.
+Pick “Improved” when buying saddles for superior stat increases.

-- Saddlebags: Increased storage for your character’s outfit, hat, and mask.
+- Saddlebags: Extra space for your character’s clothes, hat, and mask.